folio-org/stripes-erm-components/lib/InternalContactsFieldArray/readme.md

 As with any redux-form field, it's required to pass in a `name` to the parent `FieldArray`. `InternalContactsFieldArray` also uses the name to construct IDs and form the objects that make up each element in the array.

+`addContactBtnLabel` and `isEmptyMessage` can be optionally included to override the default labels.

 ```
 import { InternalContactsFieldArray } from '@folio/stripes-erm-components';
 import { FieldArray } from 'redux-form';